winitzki/scall/tutorial/programming_dhall.md

 ### Foldable and traversable functors

-The standard library function `List/fold` corresponds to the "right fold" known in other functional languages.
-This folding operation implements a general **fold-like aggregation** on lists.
+The standard library function `List/fold` corresponds to the "right fold" known in other functional languages and implements a general **fold-like aggregation** on lists.
 It turns out that this operation can be generalized to many other data types.
 Type constructors that support a `fold` operation are called "foldable" functors.